-An investment - or investing - is a long way from putting your cash in a bank account where it sits to earn interest.
-An investment is a gamble: instead of the security of guaranteed returns, you're taking a risk with your money.
+Investing is a long way from putting your cash in a savings account where it sits to earn interest.
+Instead of the security of guaranteed returns, you're taking a risk with your money.
 The hope is that you make a lot more than you put in (a juicy profit), but there's the possibility you end up with less (a nasty loss).

 You can invest in almost anything, from the most mainstream popular targets...